Ivan Drago: Rocky IV

 Drago's trainers, Sergei Igor Rimsky (George Rogan) and Manuel Vega (James "Cannonball" Green), along with his wife Ludmilla (née Vobet) (Brigitte Nielsen), are convinced that he can defeat any boxer.
 Drago enters professional heavyweight boxing in the beginning of the movie.

 Former champion Apollo Creed (Carl Weathers), now 43 years old, comes out of retirement to challenge Drago to an exhibition match, assisted by Creed's former rival Rocky Balboa (Sylvester Stallone).
-Creed arrives to the ring wearing his signature Stars & Stripes boxing garb to "Living in America", sung by James Brown, dancing upon a huge stage that is lowered into the ring.
+Creed arrives to the ring wearing his signature Stars & Stripes boxing garb to "Living in America", sung by James Brown, dancing upon a huge stage that is lowered into Drago's ring.
 Before the match begins, Drago mutters "You will lose."

 At the beginning of the fight, a confident Apollo dances around the Soviet boxer, flicking jabs at Drago.
 But then Drago connects with a series of powerful blows, proving Apollo is no match for the younger and stronger Russian fighter.
 Drago even continues to hit Creed after the bell is rung to end the round, despite this being an exhibition match, leaving Apollo bloodied and slumped against the ropes.
 Rocky is ready to throw in the towel, but Apollo orders him not to as the second round begins.
 Drago continues to attack Apollo without mercy, and Rocky is ready to go against his wishes and end the fight, however he hesitates due to Apollo's refusal.
 This turns out to be a fatal mistake, as Drago lands a final hard punch that not only knocks him out, but fatally injures him, resulting in his death minutes later as he was cradled by Rocky.